twigphp/Twig/doc/03-Twig-for-Developers.markdown

 ### Compilation Cache

 All template loaders can cache the compiled templates on the filesystem for future reuse.
-It speeds up Twig a lot as the templates are only compiled once;
+It speeds up Twig a lot as templates are only compiled once;
 and the performance boost is even larger if you use a PHP accelerator such as APC.
 See the `cache` and `auto_reload` options of `Twig_Environment` above for more information.

 ### Built-in Loaders

-Here a list of the built-in loaders Twig provides:
+Here is a list of the built-in loaders Twig provides:

  * `Twig_Loader_Filesystem`: Loads templates from the file system.
 This loader can find templates in folders on the file system and is the preferred way